Bi-ICE: An Inner Interpretable Framework for Image Classification via Bi-directional Interactions between Concept and Input Embeddings: Experiment

 \subsection{Performance Evaluation}

-We evaluate the performance of the models on three datasets: CIFAR100~\cite{krizhevsky2009learning}, CUB-200-2011~\cite{wah2011caltech}, and ImageNet-1K~\cite{deng2009imagenet}.
-In our baseline model setup, we fine-tuned ResNet50~\cite{he2016deep} and Vision Transformers~(ViT-Tiny, ViT-Small, and ViT-Large)~\cite{dosovitskiy2020image}, initialized with ImageNet pre-trained weights.
-For Bi-ICE, we replaced the last classifier of the above backbones with our Bi-ICE and trained the model following the same training setups for the baseline.
+We evaluate the performance of the models on four datasets: CIFAR100~\cite{krizhevsky2009learning}, CUB-200-2011~\cite{wah2011caltech}, ImageNet-1K~\cite{deng2009imagenet}, and Places365~\cite{zhou2017places}.
+For baseline, we fine-tuned ResNet50~\cite{he2016deep} and Vision Transformers~(ViT-Tiny, ViT-Small, and ViT-Large)~\cite{dosovitskiy2020image}.
+For Bi-ICE, we replaced the last classifier with our Bi-ICE and trained the model following the same training setups for the baseline.
 We adjusted the number of concepts to match each dataset's characteristics.
-Specifically, we set the number of concepts to $50$ for CIFAR100 and $150$ for ImageNet.
+Specifically, $50$ for CIFAR100, $150$ for ImageNet, and $200$ for Places365.
 Following prior work~\cite{rigotti2021attention, hong2024concept}, we configured $13$ global concepts and $95$ spatial concepts for CUB using the concept annotations.
 In contrast, for CUB without annotations, we set $\lambda_{\text{exp}}$ to 0 so that the model is trained without the explanation loss.

 Table~\ref{tab:perform_eval} presents a performance comparison of the models.
 It indicates that integrating our module, Bi-ICE, maintains or even slightly improves the performance of the original backbone models, all while adding interpretability.
 This demonstrates that our approach provides interpretability without compromising, and sometimes even improving, the model’s predictive accuracy.
-We included a brief performance comparison table due to space constraints, but additional evaluation details can be found in Appendix~\ref{appsubsec:performance}.
+Additionally, Fig.~\ref{fig:tsne_z_z-bar} shows why our approach performed better than vanilla ViT on CUB.
+We measured the V-score~\cite{rosenberg2007v}, representing homogeneity and completeness, with higher values indicating better clustering.
+The embeddings from the vanilla ViT backbone~($\boldsymbol{z}$) are disentangled based on classes, whereas $\bar{\boldsymbol{z}}$ processed by Bi-ICE are qualitatively and quantitatively better clustered and semantically structured, leading to enhanced classification performance.
+Additional evaluations including ablation study and comparison with other baselines can be found in Appendix~\ref{appsubsec:performance}.